All Episodes

 You're right.

-But Barack, uh, you know, he there's no question he wasn't down for the struggle.
+But Barack, you know, there's no question he wasn't down for the struggle.

 I mean, he didn't know what the struggle was.

-He that he had other struggles, but he didn't have this.
+He had other struggles, but he didn't have this.

-Debate over that question has been pinging around the internet ever since the Armison, who's the veteran cast member at Saturday Night Live, donned darker makeup to portray Obama.
+Debate over that question has been pinging around the internet ever since Armison, who's a veteran cast member at Saturday Night Live, donned darker makeup to portray Obama.

-He played Obama opposite Amy Polar's Hillary Clinton in a sketch, satirizing the supposedly cushy treatment that his candidacy has received from the media.
+He played Obama opposite Amy Poehler's Hillary Clinton in a sketch satirizing the supposedly cushy treatment that his candidacy has received from the media.

 I mean, I find SNL's choice inexplicable.

-Obama's candidacy gives us solid proof of the progress that African Americans have made in this country.
+Obama's candidacy gives a solid proof of the progress that African Americans have made in this country.

-I guess SNL still has further to go on that uh front.
+I guess SNL still has further to go on that front.

-So the left ringing their hands with this is a liberal show, liberal writers, liberal comedians, liberal producer, liberal network, liberal everything, uh making fun of Obama as faux bomb by using a white guy.
+So the left wringing their hands, well, this is a liberal show, liberal writers, liberal comedians, liberal producer, liberal network, liberal everything, making fun of Obama as Fobama by using a white guy.

-And now the liberals and the drive by is a ring in their hands.
+And now the liberals in the drive-byers are wringing their hands.

 Oh, this is hard.

-Don't you think would just at some point get exhausted with with all of this focus on surface matters?
+Don't you, they would just at some point get exhausted with all of this focus on surface matters?

-I guess my question to Lauren Michaels, who is the grand poo-baugh of uh Saturday Night Live, what?
+I guess my question to Lauren Michaels, who is the grand poo-bah of Saturday Night Live, what?

 Can't you find a qualified black man to play a black man?